SuperDude88/TWWHD-BDT-Tool/README.md

 0x20    START OF CONSTITUENT FILE HEADERS/END OF MAIN HEADER
 ```

-Following the main header, there is a 0x8 byte header for each of the constituent files (as listed in the main header)
+Following the main header, there is a 0x8 byte header for each of the constituent files (as listed in the main header):

 ```
 Offset    Size    Type    Desc